Skip to main content

 What this is part of

 Our engineering process leans on closure checklists, plan-of-record documents, and a maintained registry of lessons learned.
-The plan-feature consistency work is one of many similar invariants we maintain mechanically — review gates on legal documents, locale parity, accessibility wiring, prompt discipline for AI surfaces, and so on.
+The plan-feature consistency work is one of many similar invariants we maintain mechanically — across legal documents, locale parity, accessibility wiring, and AI-surface disclosures, among others.

 We publish this kind of post because EU B2B buyers in 2026 are right to ask "how do you actually run this?" before signing a Data Processing Agreement.
 The answer for us: deliberately, with mechanical defenses, and with a paper trail of decisions.